 I wish I had time to try all the wonderful cup for cup gluten-free flour blends available on the market today, but alas, there are too many of them.
 This is a great problem to have, agree?

 In the past, everyone would have to buy all these different flour and make their own blends.
 Now, we can can use some of the best blends created by recipe experts.

-Here are some other cup for cup gluten-free flour blends you may want to try.
-If you’ve tried any of these blends, please leave a comment to share which ones work best for you and why.
+Here are some other gluten-free baking flour blends you may want to try.
+And if you’ve tried any of these blends, please leave a comment to share which ones work best for you and why.
 This is a great opportunity for us to share what we know!

 - Better Batter All-Purpose Flour Mix

 - King Arthur’s Measure-for-Measure Gluten-Free Flour

 Want to Blend Your Own Gluten-Free Baking Flour?

 I personally do not blend my own baking flour blend unless I’m following a recipe that says I need to (such as when I make my gluten-free challah recipe).
 I am completely satisfied with the blends that are commercially available.

 However, if you’re looking to create your own flour blend, I want to share a bit more about each gluten-free flour so you become familiar with the huge variety flours, starches, and ingredients often found in gluten-free (and even paleo) baking.

 Remember, you’ll want to combine a variety of flours, at least one starch, and of course, don’t forget the binding agents (gums), when creating your own gluten-free baking flour blend.